bennycheung/bennycheung.github.io/_posts/2019-04-28-attribute-based-encryption-for-healthcare-blockchain.md

 * [References](#References)

 ## <a name='PHRSecurity'></a> Personal Health Record (PHR) Security
-To start our journey into this new sharing economy, Fast Healthcare Interoperability Resources (FHIR) is the standard for fast and efficient storage/retrieval of health data.
+To start our journey into this new sharing motive, Fast Healthcare Interoperability Resources (FHIR) is the industry standard for fast and efficient storage/retrieval of health data.
 Units of health data in FHIR are referred to as "Resources".
 FHIR defines multiple such resources, such as Patient, Practitioner, Observation, MedicalRequest, etc. where each resource can be linked to multiple other resources.
 In the previous post on [FHIR Server Up and Running](http://bennycheung.github.io/fhir-server-up-and-running), we have provided a practical tutorial to setup a FHIR RESTful API service with the simulated patient health data.
 As always, our philosophy of balance between theory and practice is always helpful when we need to comprehend a new concept.